tidenjs/tiden/README.md

-This is nowhere close to a Beta.
-Not ready for production nor experimental use.
+This is work in progress.
+It is not yet complete.
+This file will be updated when an alpha release is ready.

 # Tiden

-100% native Progressive Web Applications.
+Build dynamic web applications using streams, nano-frontends, and modern native web technology.

-This library provides helpers and tutorials for building web applications (single-page apps) using native technology such as Web Components and ES modules.
-It also strives to find a healthy balance between application-by-state and contextual thinking, _first do this, then that, then use those to do something else_.
+The library will provide tools and tutorials for building progressive web apps (PWA) using native web technology such as Web Components and ES modules.

-## Cornerstones:
+## Objectives

-- Do not compile.

-  This means that the code you write is what you will see in the final product.
-When there's an error you'll debug the source code, not some mangled and obfuscated cat hairball.

-  Tiden does not use a bundler (such as webpack or browserify).
-No compiler (such as babel).
-Just pure JavaScript.
-No need for sourcemaps.
-What you see is what you get.
-Period.
-Don't worry about performance; that's covered too.
+- Bring truly modular architecture to the web.

+  Each thing should be able to function as designed on its own.
+This makes it easier to split work across teams and reduces the work-test-work cycle of development.
+It also helps to focus at the problem at hand.

 - Encourage portability.

-  For work to be truly portable it should be delivered in small packages and have as few dependencies as possible.
-Using native technologies it can be achieved without the need for complex frameworks.

   Tiden is built with microservice architecture in mind.
-A Tiden website may be built using one or many micro-frontends, which may be co-located or spread out on separate repositories and/or servers.
-Tiden even goes one step further with "nano-frontends".
+A Tiden App may be split in several parts, co-located or stored in separate repositories.
+Each part may even be hosted independently and have its own release lifecycle.
+We call these "nano-frontends".

 - Don't compromise.
 Instead, make complexity easier to understand.

   We've all been there.
 Complexity will appear in a world where a hundred things can happen at any time without any predefined order.
-One could, of course, opt to make a simpler product, making compromises with the final result.
-These compromises are everywhere, you'll find them on any big website.
-It may be a cart that isn't updated as the item goes out of stock, or a website that makes a complete reload when the user authenticates.
+One could, of course, opt to make a simpler product, making compromises with the quality of the final result.
+We think this makes for a bad user experience.

-  Tiden uses a form of Message-oriented Programming to increase visibility into the communication between various components in the system.
-It clearly defines areas of responsibility within each part, and encourages the programmer to make individual demonstrations of each part.
+  Tiden uses a form of Message-oriented Programming to increase visibility into the communication between each thing.
+It clearly defines areas of responsibility, and encourages the programmer to make individual demonstrations of each part.

-- Be strict and clear.

-  Tiden strives to remove choices in how the product shall be built.
-Nobody gains from tabs-vs-spaces and similar battles.
-Great examples of products using similar philosophy are Prettier, Effective Go, Python's "the pythonic way", etc.

-  Delegating choices means choices will be made differently, spawning many different solutions to the same problem, which discourages portability.

-  In this way Tiden is opinionated, like it or not 😉.